David Hess

 David Alexander Hess (September 19, 1936 – October 7, 2011) was an American actor, singer, songwriter, and director.
-He came to prominence for his portrayals of murderous villains and gruff characters in several films in the 1970s and 1980s.
+He came to prominence for his portrayals of murderous rapists, villains and gruff characters in several films in the 1970s and 1980s.

 Hess originally worked as a songwriter in the 1950s, co-writing songs recorded by Elvis Presley and Pat Boone, but garnered international attention for his feature film debut portraying Krug Stillo in Wes Craven's exploitation horror film The Last House on the Left (1972).
 He played several hard-edged roles as criminals and rapists in the Italian films Hitch-Hike (1977) and The House on the Edge of the Park (1980) as well as a supporting role in Craven's Swamp Thing (1982).
 He made his directorial debut with the slasher film To All a Goodnight (1980).

 In his later life, Hess was affiliated with the California Film Institute, where he taught improvisational theater in the institute's youth programs.
-He died of a heart attack on October 7, 2011 near his home in Tiburon, California after attending a local concert.
+He died of a heart attack on October 7, 2011, near his home in Tiburon, California after attending a local concert.

 Early life

-Hess was born David Alexander Hess on September 19, 1936 in New York City.
+Hess was born David Alexander Hess on September 19, 1936, in New York City.
 His mother Marjory was an opera singer.

 Career

 1956–1971: Songwriting and music

 In 1956, Hess recorded the original version of the Otis Blackwell composition "All Shook Up" under the stage name David Hill.
 The next year the song became a #1 hit single for Elvis Presley.

 He began his professional career as a songwriter for Shalimar Music in 1957.
 He composed "Start Movin' (In My Direction)" for Sal Mineo and "Rockin' Shoes" for the Ames Brothers.
 In 1959, he recorded a cover version of Cliff Richard's "Living Doll" for Kapp Records, and it became a mild placed charter for him on the U.S. Billboard charts.
 He wrote songs for Elvis Presley throughout the 1950s and 1960s, which include "I Got Stung", "Come Along", and "Sand Castles".
 "Your Hand, Your Heart, Your Love" became a 1960s hit when it was performed by Andy Williams.
 In 1962, Hess wrote and recorded "Speedy Gonzales", (as David Dante) which became a #6 single for Pat Boone in the U.S. and a #2 in the UK, selling more than 8 million copies worldwide.
 Hess then recorded two solo albums for Kapp Records, again topping the charts, this time with a top 10 folk hit titled "Two Brothers."

 In 1969, he became head of A&R at Mercury Records in New York.
-There he linked with Western classical composer John Corigliano, and together they wrote the Grammy award-winning rock opera The Naked Carmen, which became a big hit of the Berlin Ballet Week in 1970.
+There he linked with Western classical composer John Corigliano, and together they wrote the Grammy Award-winning rock opera The Naked Carmen, which became a big hit of the Berlin Ballet Week in 1970.
 His work with Mercury included And the Children Toll the Passing of the Day, a 1969 album he wrote for Irish actor Malachy McCourt.